 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 What is Simple?

-Simple banking is provided through both desktop and mobile applications, although you will need to download the app to deposit checks using a photo.
+Simple is provided through both desktop and mobile applications, although you will need to download the app to deposit checks using a photo.
 The free mobile app is available for Android and iOS-powered devices.
 You can complete all other necessary banking tasks on both platforms.

 Minimum deposit amount to open

 Annual percentage yield